jimplank/undergraduate-committee/2021-08-05-Vol-Core/For-Faculty.md

 --------------
 # Discussion

-Please see `Slides.pdf` for our committees discussion on all of these.
+Please see `Slides.pdf` for our committee's discussion on all of these.